 Worship is not just the singing of songs or turning up to a church building with other Christians.
 Worship is a way of life.
 Worship is about letting God into our lives and changing us, leading us and using us.
 We do meet, however, to remind each other of what it means to ‘worship’ God but also to be a public sign of lives transformed by God’s love and mercy.

-We gather together, as God’s family, on Sunday mornings.
+We gather together, as God’s family, on Sunday mornings at 10.15am.
 We have two ‘flavours’ of worship services:

 Please join us for any of these.
 You are always welcome!

 We are committing to celebrating diversity in worship.

 As well as continuing our current service pattern, we want to offer opportunities throughout the year to try different styles of worship both within Saint Peter’s life but also signposting to other opportunities, e.g. The Terminus Initiative, Mission Partnership and ecumenical partnership.
 We will also be looking to update the AV system to give flexibility and scope for new and different styles of worship to happen.